hypnopump/MiniFold/future.md

 * Use distance map as potential input for angle prediction (or vice versa?).
 * Use Physicochemical features of AAs as input.
 * Train with more data (in the cloud?)
 * Use predictions as constraints to the Rosetta Method for Protein Structure Prediction
+* Set up a prediction script/function from raw text/FASTA file
 * ...

 *"Science is a Work In Progress."*